Rajaram124/EFK-on-kubernetes/README.md

 ---------------------

-first create namespaces using ns.yml, then deploy the remain code
+first create namespaces using ns.yml

+MongoDB:

+before deploying mongo db and svc,

+first deploy storage class and then pvc then apply the statefulset and service.

 steps to deploy: